|

 member of the church.

-It is the second counselor's speech tho[1], which
+It is the second counselor's speech tho[1], which —at

---at any rate among British Christianists-- is,
+any rate among British Christianists— is, perhaps, the best-known

-the English Nation.
-It has been offered as a key, not only to
+It has been offered as a key, not only to the success of Christianity,

-the success of Christianity, but to the general conditions and cultural
+but to the general conditions and cultural mood in the Early Middle Ages.

-existential uncertainty are recurrent themes in the literature
+The brevity of life and existential uncertainty are recurrent themes in

-spectacular stories did manage to lengthen (human) life,
+did manage to lengthen (human) life, did reveal any 'true

-did reveal any 'true knowledge' not revealed by any other
+knowledge' not revealed by any other discipline (science included), and

-discipline (science included), and if that knowledge were of a
+if that knowledge were of a relevance not realized in any other

-relevance not realized in any other product of the mind, it would only
+product of the mind, it would only seem and remain right to join the

-seem and remain right to join the sparrow and not let it go.
+sparrow and not let it go.

 But when i[2], in this day and age, look at the old state